komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

  * how easy it is to find the services and how easy it is to sign up

  ### Returning User
+* how easy I can check the timetable
+* if I can comunicate in and easy way
+* simple and effective booking system